zenml-io/zenml/docs/book/mlops_stacks/model_deployers/mlflow.md

 zenml integration install mlflow -y
 ```

-To register the MLFlow model deployer with ZenML you need to run the following command:
+To register the MLflow model deployer with ZenML you need to run the following command:

 ```bash
 zenml model-deployer register mlflow_deployer --flavor=mlflow